-- 1. The duties of the Committee shall be to annually select up to three Japanese awardees and up to two American awardees so long as qualified nominees have been submitted and subject to approval of the Board of Directors.
+- 1. The duties of the Committee shall be to annually, if any candidates be worthy, select up to three Japanese awardees and up to two American awardees so long as qualified nominees have been submitted and subject to approval of the Board of Directors.
 The Japanese awardee categories shall be one academic awardee and two industrial awardees, while the American awardees shall consist of one academic awardee and one industrial awardee.
 Industrial is defined to be non-academic and includes national laboratories employees, self- employed individuals, etc. In the event an awardee transitions from industry to academia or vice versa, the committee will consider the official affiliation as that at the time of the nomination in the selection of the candidate. - 2.
 The Richard M. Fulrath Award is to recognize outstanding academic and industrial ceramic engineers /scientists who are 45 years of age or younger at the time of the presentation of the award at the annual meeting banquet of the SOCIETY. - 3.
-The responsibilities of the Richard M. Fulrath Awardees will be as follows:

-- Attend the annual meeting of the SOCIETY and the banquet of that annual meeting to receive the award and certificate. - b.
+The responsibilities of the Richard M. Fulrath Awardees will be as follows: - Attend the annual meeting of the SOCIETY and the banquet of that annual meeting to receive the award and certificate. - b.
 Participate in the Fulrath Symposium, a half day symposium at the annual meeting of the SOCIETY and present a 20-40-minute technical paper addressing the topical area for which they were recognized with the Fulrath Award. - c.
 The American academic and industrial awardees are expected to attend and present papers at the annual meeting of the Ceramic Society of Japan within two years upon receiving the Award.
 The American awardees are also expected to visit universities and industrial laboratories and present seminars as arranged by the Japanese Fulrath Memorial Association Committee. - d.
 To honorably promote technical and personal friendships between all Japanese and American professional ceramic engineers / scientists and encourage understanding between the diverse cultures surrounding the Pacific Rim. - 4.
+The chair of the Richard M. Fulrath Award Committee shall chair the Fulrath session during the Annual Meeting, or will assign a designee. - 5.
 The Richard M. Fulrath Award Committee shall have the duty and responsibility to address any issues surrounding this award that are not specifically covered by these rules and to report those items to the SOCIETY Board of Directors at the next meeting of that Board.